vim-scripts/EasyClip/README.md

 ### Disclaimer ###

-This plugin is very new and as such probably contains bugs.
-It is not very well tested on systems other than my own.
+This plugin is very new and as such may contain bugs.
 Feedback and contributions welcome!

 ### Todo ###

-- Add back ability to toggle most recent paste between pastes after pasting, similar to yankstack/yankring
-- `:Yanks` command should open up the list of yanks in a scratch buffer so that it is searchable
+- `:Yanks` command should maybe open up the list of yanks in a scratch buffer so that it is searchable
+- Improve yank navigation, maybe using something like yankstack where you can toggle after paste rather than before

 ### Changelog ###

+1.2 (2013-09-22)
+  - More bug fixes

+1.1 (2013-09-03)
+  - Bunch of bug fixes

-0.1 (2013-07-08)
+1.0 (2013-07-08)
   - Initial release

 ### License ###